sobamchan/sobamchan.github.io/about.md

 - information extraction
 - multilinguality in NLP models

-I like to read (both papers and books) and programming checkout my [OSS projects](https://github.com/sobamchan).
+I like to read (both papers and books) and programming checkout [my paper search system](https://gengo.sotaro.io) and its [extension with an LLM](https://gengo-chat.sotaro.io), as well as my [OSS projects](https://github.com/sobamchan).
 I speak Japanese (native), English (fluent), Spanish (basic) and now learning German.
 For programming, I like to use (neo)vim to write python.
 Feel free to get in touch by email (oh.sore.sore.soutarou at gmail.com).